piyush-jamwal/piyush-jamwal.github.io/index.md

 <h6><span class="badge badge-secondary">New</span> <a href="./tool2.html">Bioinformatics Ligation Calculator</a></h6>
 ## About

-I am a post graduate student in Biotechnology with area of interests in Molecular medicine, Bioinformatics, Cancer and it’s therapy, Animal cell culture ,Immunology and it’s application in terms of cancer and Biosensors.
+* I am a post graduate student in Biotechnology with area of interests in Molecular medicine, Bioinformatics, Cancer and it’s therapy, Animal cell culture ,Immunology and it’s application in terms of cancer and Biosensors.
+* In addition to this I am a freelancer having speciality in android and web development.

 ## Achievements